lilmart210/HighSchool-Projects/README.md

 - 'launch-many-worlds' creates 2 games, comment this out if you want to play by yourself

 # Garden Automation
-- Using sonoff equipment to do this
+- Using ESP8266 outlet to do this.
+Drop a reccomendation for easily flashible outlets